The 20 Best Mitochondrial Complex 1 Deficiency Doctors Near Me in Minnesota, US

 Offers Telehealth

-Ehtaisham Mohammed is a primary care provider, practicing in Family Medicine in Waconia, Minnesota.
+Ehtaisham Mohammed is a primary care provider, practicing in Family Medicine in Chanhassen, Minnesota.
 Dr. Mohammed is rated as an Experienced provider by MediFind in the treatment of Mitochondrial Complex 1 Deficiency.
-His top areas of expertise are End-Stage Renal Disease (ESRD), Maturity Onset Diabetes of the Young, Chronic Cough, and Type 2 Diabetes (T2D).
-Dr. Mohammed is currently accepting new patients.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses End-Stage Renal Disease (ESRD), Maturity Onset Diabetes of the Young, Chronic Cough, and Type 2 Diabetes (T2D).

 Experienced in Mitochondrial Complex 1 Deficiency